AMSAT-NA/PacSatFSKBoard/NOTES.md

 and it's possible that is messing up the measurements.
 It might be possible to move the coupled line to below the main signal.
 Not sure, I could use some expertise with this.

+## 2025-12-23

+To prevent signal latch-up on the signals between the two processors, what was there was not enough.
+Putting a buffer there just moves the problem back one level, the buffer might latch up.
+Use MOSFETs to handle the signals.
+All signals will a MOSFET driving them and are pulled high by default.
+The MOSFET buffers the signal.
+I'm not 100% sure latch ups are happening, but I know when a processor is powered off on these lines the signal will be pulled low by the processors.
+These MOSFETs should fix the problem in either case.

+The required changing some lines from positive to negative logic.
+The ACTIVE driver from the CPU was already changed.
+Change OTHER\_HW\_POWER\_OFF\_N to OTHER\_HW\_POWER\_ST to better reflect its function and to change it to positive logic.
+And change the FAULT_N lines to FAULT.
+Changing FAULT to positive logic also makes the FAULT line assert when the board is powered off, which is probably a good thing.